dark-teal-coder/course-sololearn-introduction-to-java/course-note-sololearn-introduction-to-java.md

 Let's code for real!

 The given program outputs “Coding is boring”.

-But that’s not true, is it?
+But that's not true, is it?
 Let’s change the message.

 **Task**